Julie Beckstead, Ph.D.

 BIOL 181 - Biological Systems

-Restoration Ecology - Invasion Biology - Plant-Fungi Interactions.
+Restoration Ecology - Invasion Biology - Plant-Fungi Interactions – Native Plant Propagation

-My interest in biology is driven by my own curiosity and by my desire to help students understand biology not through memorization but through putting together the pieces for themselves—let’s call it thinking biology!
+My fascination with biology stems from both my personal curiosity and my desire to assist students in comprehending biology not merely through rote memorization but by putting together the pieces for themselves—let's call it "thinking biology!"

 My research focuses on restoration ecology and plant invasion biology from a community ecology perspective.
-For example, I examine how fungi interacting with plants may facilitate plant establishment and survival in habitat restoration projects following wildfires.
-In addition, I explore the role that fungal pathogens play in the control of invasive plant species.
-I have worked in these questions in tropical rainforests, deciduous forests, coastal dunes, sagebrush communities, and grasslands.
-My current goal is to facilitate restoration efforts of invaded-sagebrush communities in the Western U.S. through novel tools involving fungi.
+For instance, I investigate the interplay between fungi and plants, examining how beneficial fungi may promote plant establishment and enhance survival in habitat restoration projects following wildfires.
+Additionally, I explore the possible role that fungal pathogens can play in controlling invasive plant species.
+I’ve explored these topics in a wide range of communities, including tropical rainforests, deciduous forests, coastal dunes, sagebrush communities, prairies, and grasslands.
+At present, my aim is to advance restoration efforts by uncovering microbial tools and other factors that enhance seedling establishment.

 Peer-Reviewed Book Chapters: